Plastic Is Not The Enemy. Our Mindset Is.

 This is about our society’s single-use mindset, but banning certain single-use, disposable materials, is, in my opinion, is not always and necessarily the best option (which I’ll go into below).

-My family and I have taken a cue from my friend Amber from Earth Custodians and started picking up trash anytime we go on a hike.
+My family and I have taken a cue from a friend and started picking up trash anytime we go on a hike.
 You know what 95% of the items we find are?
 Single-use plastic.